OutSystems/docs-support/src/licensing/app-object-count.md

 ## Other scenarios relating to AO counting

-* Within the same runtime environment, each database table and API method only counts as 1 AO, even when used by multiple apps within this same runtime.
+* Within the same runtime environment, each entity and each API method only count as 1 AO, even when used by multiple apps within this same runtime.
 * Disabled applications continue to contribute to the AO count until they're deleted.
 * Components sourced from [OutSystems Forge](https://www.outsystems.com/forge/) also contribute to the AO count.
 * In OutSystems Developer Cloud, you can deploy multiple versions of the same library.
 Only the version with the highest number of AOs contributes to the AO count.